maximilien-kengne-kongne/notification/README.md

 ## How to use ?

 ### 1. Send basic email
-These base parameter are mandatory for any combination
+These base parameter are mandatory for any combination. <br/>
+NB: If body mentioned don't mention template, in the same way as if the template is filled in, no longer fill in the body.
 ``` java
         try {